-- When cleaning your shoe outsole, excess dirt should be the first to be removed by using a soft-bristled brush like an old toothbrush or better shoe brush.
+- When cleaning your shoe outsole, excess dirt should be the first to be removed by using a soft-bristled brush like an old toothbrush or a better shoe brush.

 - Use a slightly soapy mixture to clean your shoes.
 To do it, mix warm water and a desirable amount of laundry detergent and then apply this to the use of the brush to the shoes.

 - In a sponge, put a small amount of soap mixture and clean the affected areas.
-If a sponge is not available, soft cloth or soft brush can be used as an alternative.
+If a sponge is not available, a soft cloth or soft brush can be used as an alternative.

-Saddle soap is only recommended for a shoe that has leather components for it can soften leather.
+Saddle soap is only recommended for a shoe that has leather components for it can soften the leather.
 So using saddle soap on basketball is not advisable.

 3. How to Clean Nike Insole to Reduce Shoe Odor